 Getting the most out of Peer Review of Teaching

-The MPRT program is a voluntary program for individuals electing to have their teaching reviewed by a member of the Melbourne College of Reviewers, comprising highly experienced academics with a demonstrated track record in teaching excellence.
+The Melbourne PRT program is voluntary.
+Teaching academics may apply to have their teaching reviewed.
+The reviews are undertaken by members of the Melbourne College of Reviewers, highly experienced academics with a demonstrated track record in teaching excellence.

 Stages of the review